Estadio Cuauhtémoc: 2015 renovation

+Rafael Moreno Valle Rosas, the governor of Puebla, announced a complete renovation of Estadio Cuauhtémoc in 2014.
+The stadium's capacity would increase from 42,648 to 51,726 spectators, two new ramps would be built, and other facilities were to be modernized.
+The exterior was covered in ETFE, a textile that had been used in other stadium projects globally.

 Renovations started in November 2014 and were initially planned to be done by October 2015.
-Due to the city's rainy season, construction slowed down and in August 2015 it was announced that the construction would be done by November 2015.
-As of November 2015, the Cuauhtémoc stadium would be the first and only stadium in Mexico and Latin America to have a facade completely covered with ETFE.
-On 18 November the stadium was reopened in a friendly match against Boca Juniors of Argentina before Puebla's final week of Liga MX Apertura 2015.
+Due to the city's rainy season, construction slowed down and in August 2015 it was announced that the completion would be delayed to November 2015.
+On 18 November, the stadium was reopened in a friendly match against Boca Juniors of Argentina before Puebla's final week of Liga MX Apertura 2015.
+On 12 December 2024, the stadium hosted the first leg of the Apertura 2024 final series between Club América and C.F.
+Monterrey, because América could not use the Estadio Ciudad de los Deportes due to the prohibition of simultaneous events at that venue and the Plaza de Toros México.

-It will host the Liga MX Final First Leg.
+On 8 January 2026, Cruz Azul announced that they will play their home games at Estadio Cuauhtémoc during the Clausura 2026 tournament.